junksamiad/utjfc_reg_agent/system_docs/REGISTRATION_ROUTINES.md

 **Task**: Your current task is to:
 1. Take their response about whether all the information is correct
-2. If they say No or want to make changes, set `routine_number = 28`, ask what needs to be corrected and take the new or updated information
+2. If they say No or want to make changes, DO NOT proceed to step 3 below.
+Instead, set `routine_number = 28`, ask what needs to be corrected and take the new or updated information.
+You only need to show the changes made when reconfirming any changed data.
 3. If they confirm all information is correct, set `routine_number = 29` and explain that you now need to take a one-off annual signing-on fee of £1, and also setup a Direct Debit monthly subscription fee of £1.
 To do this you will send them a payment link via SMS, which will allow them to make payment and setup a monthly subscription payment via Direct Debit at their convenience.
 Advise that the monthly subscription is for September to May only (9 months).
+Before you move on, ask them for their preferred payment day so you can set up the payment link.
+Advise that this can be any day in the month, or the last day of each month.

 ---